kubernetes/kops/docs/cluster_spec.md

 ```

-When configuring a LoadBalancer, you can also choose to have a public LoadBalancer or an internal (VPC only) LoadBalancer.
+When configuring a LoadBalancer, you can also choose to have a public load balancer or an internal (VPC only) load balancer.
 The `type`
 field should be `Public` or `Internal`.

 Also, you can add precreated additional security groups to the load balancer by setting `additionalSecurityGroups`.